robbiekruszynski/ist_bridge_2023/README.md

 Safer Bridge does not require any relayers.
 Unlike other cross-chain bridges, which rely on trusted actors, every single part of the bridging process is trustless outside of the existing trust assumptions of using a native L2 bridge (...or if we fuckup in the smart contract programming ;).

-1. Batch L2 -> L1 - Each person joining the batch pays an estimated gas fee + a surcharge incase gas price changes (+xx%).
+1. <b>Batch origin L2 -> L1</b> - Each person joining the batch pays an estimated gas fee + a surcharge incase gas price changes (+xx%).
 The last person joining the batch only pays estimated gas fee (no surcharge), and pushes the whole batch to the native L2 to L1 bridge.
 Effectively other users pre-pay for the extra cost incurred by the last person to join.
-2. Claim on L1 -> Send to L2 - Any person in the batch can trigger the claim & move from the first L2 bridge contract to the next one.
+2. <b>Claim on L1 -> Send to destination L2</b> - Any person in the batch can trigger the claim & move from the first L2 bridge contract to the next one.
 This step can be incentivized, or simply rely on socio-economic factors of who needs the funds first.
 3. Distribute assets on L2 - This is automatic & no manual interaction is needed.
 The L1 claim triggers L2 contract for distributing assets to batch members.
 <!-- The first person to claim the funds on the final location disburses all of the assets in the batch to all of the respective parties who were part of the batch.
 This step can be incentivized, or simply rely on socio-economic factors of who needs the funds first. -->